jquery/contribute.jquery.org/pages/web-sites.md

 Whether for production, staging, or local development, the sites are served from a [WordPress network](http://codex.wordpress.org/Glossary#Network).
-Using a WordPress multisite setup gives us the control we need to share structure and style across all of the different sites, and allows us to provides us with dynamic features like searching and user accounts on top of the static content repositories.
+Using a WordPress multisite setup gives us the control we need to share structure and style across all of the different sites, and provides us with dynamic features like searching and user accounts on top of the static content repositories.
 We've worked together with members of the WordPress Core Team to create [jquery-wp-content](http://github.com/jquery/jquery-wp-content), which